jimpick/dat-shopping-list/README.md

 ## Zeit now.sh

-[Zeit](https://zeit.co/account/plan) offers a free "OSS" plan that works (using the Docker image).
+[Zeit](https://zeit.co/account/plan) offers a free "OSS" plan that works with the Dockerfile.
 Once you are signed up and have the command line tool installed, you can deploy straight from the github repo:

 ```
 now jimpick/dat-shopping-list